localiser/CK2Plus-Core/README.md

 - Added the titular kingdoms of Sardinia, Dublin, Mann and the Isles, Mercia and Cornwall.
 - Newborn characters now start with negative stats, in an effort to reduce the extreme stat inflation from education over time.
 An adjustment event fires later in childhood to ensure that base stats do not remain in the negative.
 - Removed the vassal opinion bonus from Elective.
 While it makes sense, it feel it makes an already extremely good succession law even better.
-- Primogeniture no longer lowers the opï¿½nion of your dynasty.
+- Primogeniture no longer lowers the opínion of your dynasty.
 - Elective now lowers the opinion of your dynasty (due to opening up the succession outside of the bloodline).
 - Tweaked mercenaries to have more 500 and 1000-size companies.
 - Added mercenaries to West Africa.